baris-saltik/airports-pipeline/README.md

 ### Demo/PoC Scenario

 SuperCity Airport has a database of tables containing information on worldwide airports.
 Their business applications rely on it for information such as geolocation and communication details.
 Even though crucial for inter-airport operations, the data in these database tables rarely changes.
-Runways’ status, however, changes very frequently depending on different weather and runway conditions at remote airports and is provided in the form of logs for the airport to pull in.
+Runways’ status, however, changes very frequently depending on different weather and runway conditions at remote airports and is provided in the form of csv files for the airport to pull in.
 Inter-airport operations should combine this data with the information in database tables to prevent delays in advance, reduce risks, and plan for future logistics activities.

 ![Scneario](/site/static/pic/data-pipeline.png)